 This is the ‘yolo’ option since it takes all the risk of standard extraction and all of the cost of the 100% transmutation method.
 It’s expensive, but probably still less expensive than the golden ichor kit option, but doesn’t have the guarantee of one day maybe succeeding like when you using golden ichor kits.

 The strategy here is to do the standard extraction until you hit zero potential.
-At that point, you then do transmutation with 2 other pieces of equipment at full potential in order to have at least a 66.7% chance of getting an ichor.
+At that point, you then do transmutation with another piece of equipment at full potential in order to have at least a 50% chance of getting an ichor.

 Because there is a chance of failure, this method might feel too risky for some fixed stat ichors, but you might consider it for cheaper fixed stat equipment or a random stat equipment.
 Consider the situation where you get a single equip with random stats that you really like.
 You exhaust all the potential attempting extraction, leaving it at 0 potential.
-You can easily acquire two other pieces of equipment at full potential if you just look for some cheap random stat equipment.
-It doesn’t matter if the other two pieces are lower rarity or if they have bad stats because they exist just to be fodder for the final attempt.
-If the equipment you want to ichor has low potential, you can even choose pieces with higher potential to try to increase your odds of making an ichor at all.
+You can easily acquire another piece of equipment at full potential if you just look for some cheap random stat equipment.
+It doesn’t matter if the other piece is lower rarity or if it has bad stats because it exists just to be fodder for the final attempt.
+If the equipment you want to ichor has low potential, you can even choose a fodder with higher potential to try to increase your odds of making an ichor at all.

-Let’s say your dream item is at 0/8 potential and you get two pieces of fodder at 11/11 potential each.
-The total chance to make an ichor is 22/30, or 73.3%.
-Assuming that if it succeeds, it then randomly picks one of the three sets of stats to turn into an ichor, there is an overall chance of 22/30 * 1/3 = 24.4% of giving you the ichor you want.
-It’s a strong final attempt compared against the 5% you’d normally have.
+Let’s say your dream item is at 0/8 potential and you get a fodder at 11/11 potential.
+The total chance to make an ichor is 11/19, or 57.9%.
+Assuming that if it succeeds, it then randomly picks one of the two sets of stats to turn into an ichor, there is an overall chance of 11/19 * 1/2 = 29.9% of giving you the ichor you want.
+It’s a strong final attempt compared against the 10% you’d normally have.
 Try this as long as you think that the transmutation kit is worth the silver.

-Image 6: Transmutation menu with three different crossbows.
+Image 6: Transmutation menu with two different swords, one at zero potential.

 Summary of Strategies